minvws/nl-uzipoc-clientside/README.md

 This client provides an example how to connect to the https://github.com/minvws/nl-uzipoc-max OIDC service.

 ## Requirements
-To run this Angular example you need the have `npm 8.1.2`
+This Angular example is tested with `npm 8.1.2`

 Run this example with:
 ```